 All potential donations are evaluated in accord with established Library collection management policies.

 The Library accepts gifts of books and other materials that will, in the judgment of the subject bibliographers, contribute to the instructional, research, and informational needs and interests of the University and its constituencies.
 The Library accepts donations of hardcover and paperback books, microform titles, and audio-visual resources.
 The condition and currency of materials, and the duplication of existing Library resources, are considered in evaluating potential gifts.

-All gift offers should be directed to Katherine Martin, Head of Collection Management and Special Services.
+All gift offers should be directed to Katherine Martin, Head, Collections and Museums.
 Potential donors are contacted to discuss the scope and focus of the gift.
 Large collections offered by a local donor may be reviewed on site by a subject bibliographer.
 Ordinarily, the donor is responsible for delivery of any gift to the Library.
 Offers of gifts for Special Collections and University Archives will be referred to the Special Collections Librarian and University Archivist, who has specific policies and procedures for accepting, reviewing, and acknowledging such gifts.

 The Library is a selective federal Depository Library, and currently receives about half of the materials available through the U.S. Government Printing Office/Library partnership program.
 This collection is intended to address first the information needs of the University community, and, second, those of residents of the First U.S. Congressional District of Iowa.

 The Library currently receives selected State of Iowa publications in hard copy.
 However, most state publications are available in electronic form at the Iowa Publications Online Web site, http://publications.iowa.gov/